Second Polish Republic: Ukrainians

 In Galicia, unlike in Volhynia, the government was less amenable to integrating the Ukrainian minority.
-Opposition to the Polish state and resistance to integration by Ukrainian nationalists was also stronger.
+Opposition to the Polish state and resistance to integration by Ukrainian nationalists were also stronger.
 The pre-war government restricted the rights of people who declared Ukrainian nationality, belonged to the Eastern Orthodox Church and inhabited the Eastern Borderlands of the Second Polish Republic.
 Poland refused to grant the Ukrainian minority a territorial autonomy.
 Ukrainian was restricted in every field possible, especially in governmental institutions, and the term "Ruthenian" was enforced in an attempt to ban the use of the term "Ukrainian".
 Ukrainians were categorised as uneducated second-class peasants or third world people, and rarely settled outside the Eastern Borderland region due to the prevailing Ukrainophobia and restrictions imposed.
-Numerous attempts at restoring the Ukrainian state were suppressed and any existent violence or terrorism initiated by the Organization of Ukrainian Nationalists was emphasised to create the image of a "brutal Eastern savage".
-After 1935, Polish policy towards Ukrainians shifted its focus from state consolidation to the ethnic assimilation of part of the Ukrainian population through Polonization and conversion to Roman Catholicism.
+Numerous attempts at restoring the Ukrainian state were suppressed and any existent violence or terrorism initiated by the Organisation of Ukrainian Nationalists was emphasised to create the image of a "brutal Eastern savage".
+After 1935, Polish policy towards Ukrainians shifted its focus from state consolidation to the ethnic assimilation of part of the Ukrainian population through polonisation and conversion to Roman Catholicism.